International Bureau of Education: Main area of development

 Originally, the IBE was developed to provide support and research regarding all aspects of education; however, it gradually became more specialized.
-Today, under the direction of Dr. Mmantsetsa Marope, the main initiative of the IBE is to set the global standard for quality curricula, especially in the context of promoting education for development.
+Today, under the direction of Mmantsetsa Marope, the main initiative of the IBE is to set the global standard for quality curricula, especially in the context of promoting education for development.
 Other areas of focus include the learning sciences and future competencies.

 The IBE works primarily in 6 programmatic areas in the context of the IBE's three main areas of focus: Curriculum, Learning, and Assessment.
 Those 6 programmes are: Innovation and Leadership; Current and Critical Issues; Knowledge Creation and Management; Systemic Strengthening of Quality and Development Relevance; Leadership for Global Dialogue; and, Institutional and Organizational Development.

 International Conference on Education (ICE)

-From 1934-2008, the IBE organized the International Conference on Public Education (later known as the International Conference on Education).
+From 1934 to 2008, the IBE organized the International Conference on Public Education (later known as the International Conference on Education).
 Jean Piaget and Deputy Director Pedro Rosselló developed the conference in order to bring together Ministers of Education with researchers and practitioners in the field of education.
-A total of 48 sessions took place with themes including Inclusive Education, quality education, and strengthening teachers.
+A total of 48 sessions took place with themes including inclusive education, quality education, and strengthening teachers.